askpatrickw/makernotes/docs/machines/cnc-wood.md

 The [documentation for CNCJS](https://cnc.js.org/docs/) is a good resource.

-### VCarve Designing

 **Job Setup**

 Assuming a Single Sided project or "Job Type" as it is called in VCarve:

 - Configure your job Size dimensions: width (x axis), length (y axis) and your material thickness.
 - Set Z Zero Position to be Material Surface
 - Set Datum Position to be Material Surface
 ![VCarve Job Setup](../static/img/cnc-mill/vcarve_job_setup.png)

 **Draw your Project**